-See the "Exclusion, Quarantine, and Closure Recommendations for COVID-19 or COVID-like Illness in Child Care Programs" developed by MDH/MSDE for additional details about program closure due to a confirmed or probable case of COVID-19.
+See the "Exclusion, Quarantine, and Closure Recommendations for COVID-19 or COVID-like Illness in Child Care Programs" developed by MDH/MSDE for additional details about program closure due to a confirmed case of COVID-19 or someone with COVID-19-like illness.

-12. UPDATED-If my family child care program needs to close due to a case of confirmed or probable COVID-19, when can I reopen?
+11. UPDATED--If my family child care program needs to close due to a case of COVID-19 or COVID-19-like illness, when can I reopen?

 Initial closing is to allow time for thorough cleaning and sanitizing the entire area, contact assessment and communication.
-The program closure could last for 14 days or more depending on several factors including the identity of the person with confirmed or probable COVID-19 (i.e. family child care provider or the provider's household member, child in care, child's household contact), the number of persons exposed, when the person with confirmed or probable COVID-19 was last at the child care program, and symptoms in other persons exposed.
+The program closure could last for 14 days or more depending on several factors including the identity of the person with COVID-19 or COVID-19-like illness (i.e. family child care provider or the provider's household member, child in care, child's household contact), the number of persons exposed, when the person with COVID-19 or COVID-19-like illness was last at the child care program, and symptoms in other persons exposed.
 The local health department and licensing specialist should be consulted for guidance about reopening